walquis/subversion-migration-tools/README.md

 * A handful of files in e.g., <site>perl use Subversion variables ($URL$, etc).
 In the course of checking-out or exporting such files (for resolving copyfrom-paths, for instance), Subversion will fill in the values of these variables.
 When they are imported and then subsequently referenced by modified node-paths during an "svnadmin load", a checksum error will result, since their content has changed.
 WORKAROUND: After exporting, unset these variables, and run md5sum on the file to confirm that the checksum matches the corresponding Node-copyfrom-path's checksum.
 * *Make sure that the migrated repo's UUID is different than the legacy repo's UUID*, otherwise TeamCity will get confused when it encounters svn:externals.
 In particular, TeamCity uses the same revision for externals that appear to belong to the same repo that it's checking out.
 You will see a failure like this:
 <pre><code>
-[14:08:57]: [VCS Root: <site>perl] Subversion update_external problem for /data/site/ ... jars/3rd/fastutil: svn: Unable to find repository location for 'http://<host>/legacy-repo/jars/3rd/fastutil/5.1.5/jar' in revision '11,488'
+[14:08:57]: [VCS Root: <site>perl] Subversion update_external problem for /data/site/ ... jars/3rd/fastutil: svn: Unable to find repository location for 'http://myhost/legacy-repo/jars/3rd/util/5.5/jar' in revision '11,488'
 </code></pre>
-The fix is easy: On the SVN server, use "svnadmin setuuid <repo> <uuid>" to change the uuid.
+The fix is easy: On the SVN server, use "svnadmin setuuid myrepo &lt;uuid&gt;" to change the uuid.
 * *Sometimes included pathnames change, especially early in the history*.
 If this happens, the filter will appear to succeed, but the "svnadmin load" will fail, since the filter missed the path that was renamed.
 To fix, add the additional pathname and re-run the filter.